element0/hiena/src/dcel_dirsvc.md

 procedure:

-- if dcel's dir cache is not stale
+if dcel's dir cache is not stale
     - get dirent from cache loc
     - advance cache location
     - return dirent

 -else-

-- get map anchor at dir handle's pos
-- for each in anchor's child list where length is less than "length remaining plus one":
+get map anchor at dir handle's pos. for each in anchor's child list where length is less than "length remaining plus one":
     - create dirent from child
     - add dirent to dcel's dir cache
     - return dirent

 internal vars:
 - child list cursor

+for btree list